dat-truong196nt/Obsidian/Notion/Born to learn/Learn & Grow/Software engineer/Untitled/Data engineer/DataBricks.md

 # Terms
+* CDC
+	* Change data capture
-* CDC: Capture changes in the source and delivering to the target
+	* Capture changes in the source and delivering to the target
 * CDF: Change data feed
 	* delta.enableChangeDataFeed = true
 	* Auto records data changes in Delta tables